nexcess/nexcess-api-docs/CloudAccount.md

 }
 ```

 Creating a cloud account is an out-of-bandwidth command.
-Receiving a 200 OK for a POST only mens that the system has accepted your request.
+Receiving a 200 OK for a POST only means that the system has accepted your request.
 In the payload returned is the cloud account id that you can use as described above to check for the state of your cloud account.

 There are 5 possible states your cloud can be in.